GoogleCloudPlatform/analytics-componentized-patterns/retail/recommendation-system/bqml-scann/README.md

 ![tfx](figures/tfx.png)

+The implementation of the pipeline is in the [tfx_pipeline](tfx_pipeline) directory.
-We provide the following notebooks for the TFX pipeline:
+We provide the following notebooks to facilitate running the TFX pipeline:
-1. [tfx00_bq_procedures.ipynb](tfx00_bq_procedures.ipynb) - This notebook covers creating the
-Stored Procedure required by the solution to the target BigQuery dataset.
-2. [tfx01_interactive](tfx01_interactive.ipynb) - This notebook covers interactive execution of the TFX pipeline components.
+1. [tfx01_interactive](tfx01_interactive.ipynb) - This notebook covers interactive execution of the TFX pipeline components.
-3. [tfx02_deploy_run](tfx02_deploy_run.ipynb) - This notebook covers building the Docker container image required by the TFX pipeline and the AI Platform Training job, compiling the TFX pipeline, and deploying the pipeline to AI Platform Pipelines.
+2. [tfx02_deploy_run](tfx02_deploy_run.ipynb) - This notebook covers building the Docker container image required by the TFX pipeline and the AI Platform Training job, compiling the TFX pipeline, and deploying the pipeline to AI Platform Pipelines.

 ## Deploying the Embedding Lookup and ScaNN index to AI Platform

-After running the solution, a lookup SaveModel and a ScaNN index will be produced.
+After running the solution, an embedding lookup SaveModel and a ScaNN index will be produced.
 To deploy these artifacts to AI Platform as prediction service, you can use the [05_deploy_lookup_and scann_caip.ipynb](05_deploy_lookup_and scann_caip.ipynb) notebook, which covers:
 1. Deploying the Embedding Lookup SavedModel to AI Platform Prediction.